-Subcontracting is allowed if duly justified, for tasks that are not core tasks of the action, and should not represent more than 15% of the total eligible direct costs.
+Subcontracting is allowed if duly justified, for tasks that are not core tasks of the action, up to a maximum of 10% of the total eligible direct costs.

-Support to third parties is allowed if duly justified, and should not represent more than 5% of the total eligible direct costs of the action.
+Support to third parties is allowed if duly justified, up to a maximum of 5% of the total eligible direct costs.

-Grants may NOT produce a profit30 (i.e. surplus of revenues + EU grant over costs).
+Grants may NOT produce a profit26 (i.e. surplus of revenues + EU grant over costs).
 For-profit organisations must declare their revenues and, if there is a profit, we will deduct it from the final grant amount (see art 22.3).